 Researcher in Cultural Evolution

-I study human behaviour and its effects on society through mathematics, experiments and simulations.
-I am currently focusing on issues related to interrelationships between cultural traits, group formation, homophily, segregation and norm change, and am generally interested in issues related to cultural evolution.
+I study human behaviour and its relation to societal phenomena through mathematical modelling, experiments and simulations.
+My work is highly interdisciplinary, and I often tap into psychology, sociology and philosophy, and have co-authored papers with colleagues from biology, linguistics and political science.
+I am currently focusing on issues related to systemic properties of cultural evolution, norm change, spread of (dis)information, polarisation, group phenomena, AI, and am generally interested in issues related to cultural evolution.

 Many phenomena in cultural evolution cannot be explained unless we consider the interdependence between traits.
 For example, traits vary in compatibility, which should influence their transmission.
 The belief in Shiva is harder to spread if potential recipients already believe in a monotheistic god.
+Culture is embedded in culture, and the interactions between cultural traits and how we process these give rise to complex patterns, such as path dependence, historical traces and long periods of stability with rapid leaps, and phenomena, such as experience-guided learning, polarisation and filter bubbles.
 Structural dependencies have the consequence that existing traits influence the acquisition of new traits, and can even provide a mechanistic explanation to the transmission process itself.
-We use formal modelling to describe cultural systems and agent-based simulations to illustrate the usefulness of this approach for identifying and explaining important properties of cultural evolution and selection biases.

 Groups and cooperation